justincormack/frankenlibc/README.md

 an option to build a deterministic version with no random numbers and a fake clock, so runs are completely repeatable.

-There is a wrapper called rumprun that can pass in files to use as block devices (network device support coming soon), and will also run the program in a seccomp sandbox on Linux or under Capsicum on FreeBSD.
+There is a wrapper called rumprun that can pass in files and block devices (network device support coming soon), and will also run the program in a seccomp sandbox on Linux or under Capsicum on FreeBSD.
 These are pretty aggressive, eg open cannot be called, but you may want to add further sandboxing in addition.